bktong/Project-Reveal/README.md

 Data Collection is ... inconsistent (to put it lightly):

+Polls and surveys are inherently not done equally.
+Nate Silver attempts to normalize this by using grades for organizations but two surveys (this is assuming they even publish the questions) from the same organization can have different biases and would require someone smarter than me to remove individual biase.

-Election data and its ancillary data sources is extremely fragmented as elections are run and organized individually by state and somehow cobbled together nationally.
-Although the end vote is all that matters, other data is pretty much the Wild, wild west.
+Election data and its ancillary data sources is extremely fragmented as elections are run and organized individually by state (in Florida's case, by county) and somehow cobbled together nationally.
+Although the end vote is all that matters, other data is pretty much the wild, wild west.
 As such formats, naming conventions, etc can be all over the place.

 Once you try to dig deeper, state-level data is often also not collected in a systematic manner that makes aggregation easy.
 (I think this is by design).
 Often-times when collecting specific data in Florida, I had to visit each county individually and then write some helper functions to clean up and mismatched, misnamed data.
 One county ("Gulf") in Florida actually attempted to install malware onto my computer and I got in touch with their IT group to inform them of their unwanted issue.
 Extrapolate this by the 3141 counties in the US, and I can see why election night is a nightmare.
 Perhaps there's a project available on Election Logistics Reform.